 CA – Community Advisor (Residential Hall Student Staff)

 CD – Community Director (Residential Hall Professional Staff)

 D&M – Draper & Maynard Academic Building

 HHPC – Health & Human Performance Center

-Study Away is located within Speare in room 118.
-This a great department if you are interested or looking into studying abroad for a semester because they can assist with expenses, offers grants and scholarships to be able to participate in the programs and it’s a great way to explore new cultures while continuing your degree.
+Global Engagement is is where to go to for Study Abroad Programs, International Student Services (full degree seeking students), and Exchange Student Services (J-1 visas).
+Their office is located within The Center for Diversity, Equity and Social Justice, Offices 201 & 202.
+This a great office if you are interested or looking into studying abroad for a semester because they can assist with expenses through offering grants and scholarships for programs.
+Studying abroad is a great way to explore new cultures while continuing your degree!

 The Academic & Career Advising Center is a great resource for no matter what year you are here at Plymouth State.
 Located in Speare 108, the center aids with resume building and reviewing, assisting in the search for internships or on/off campus employment, networking or finding work after graduating.
 Programming is also hosting to aid in these areas as well.
 It’s also a great way to be able to be engaged on campus.

 The PSU Counseling Center, located across from Hyde Hall, provides individual and group services for students.
 Counselors assist with common concerns such as Anxiety and Stress, Depression, Adjustment to College Life, Study Problems, Substance Use, and much more.